History of radio: Telefunken

 The company Telefunken was founded on May 27, 1903, as "Telefunken society for wireless telefon" of Siemens & Halske (S & H) and the Allgemeine Elektrizitäts-Gesellschaft (General Electricity Company) as joint undertakings for radio engineering in Berlin.
-It continued as a joint venture of AEG and Siemens AG, until Siemens left in 1941.
+It continued as a joint venture of AEG and Siemens, until Siemens left in 1941.
 In 1911, Kaiser Wilhelm II sent Telefunken engineers to West Sayville, New York to erect three 600-foot (180-m) radio towers there.
 Nikola Tesla assisted in the construction.
 A similar station was erected in Nauen, creating the only wireless communication between North America and Europe.

 Technological development

+Bandwidth

+Spark gap transmitters emitted broadband signals, typically as wide as 30 kHz to 30 MHz in 1900.
+A CW signal keyed with Morse code occupies about 40 Hz at 10 words per minute.
+AM broadcast in the US are spaced at 10 kHz.

 Amplitude-modulated (AM)

+Inventions of the triode amplifier, motor–generator, and detector enabled audio radio.

-The invention of amplitude-modulated (AM) radio, which allows more closely spaced stations to simultaneously send signals (as opposed to spark-gap radio, where each transmission occupies a wide bandwidth) is attributed to Reginald Fessenden, Valdemar Poulsen and Lee de Forest.
+The use of amplitude modulation (AM), by which soundwaves can be transmitted over a continuous-wave radio signal of narrow bandwidth (as opposed to spark-gap radio, which sent rapid strings of damped-wave pulses that consumed much bandwidth and were only suitable for Morse-code telegraphy) was pioneered by Reginald Fessenden, Valdemar Poulsen and Lee de Forest.

 Crystal set receivers

 In the 1920s, the United States government publication, "Construction and Operation of a Simple Homemade Radio Receiving Outfit", showed how almost any person handy with simple tools could build an effective crystal radio receiver.

 The most common type of receiver before vacuum tubes was the crystal set, although some early radios used some type of amplification through electric current or battery.

-Inventions of the triode amplifier, motor–generator, and detector enabled audio radio.
-The use of amplitude modulation (AM), by which soundwaves can be transmitted over a continuous-wave radio signal of narrow bandwidth (as opposed to spark-gap radio, which sent rapid strings of damped-wave pulses that consumed much bandwidth and were only suitable for Morse-code telegraphy) was pioneered by Fessenden, Poulsen and Lee de Forest.
+During the 1920s radio engineers analyzed crystal detectors in the technical literature.
+Articles in Experimental Wireless & Wireless Engineer measured and plotted the nonlinear current-voltage characteristics of galena and other mineral contacts and explained how this rectifying behavior allowed crystal sets to convert radio-frequency signals into detectable audio currents.

 The art and science of crystal sets is still pursued as a hobby in the form of simple un-amplified radios that 'runs on nothing, forever'.
 They are used as a teaching tool by groups such as the Boy Scouts of America to introduce youngsters to electronics and radio.
 As the only energy available is that gathered by the antenna system, loudness is necessarily limited.